dfhellerjr/TeraBytes-Warehouse/README.md

 - Expedited shipping charges & alternative shipping names/addresses are permitted & preserved
 - phpmailer can be installed using several different methods; in my case I added it using Composer which was included in my root folder for Apache server.
-If you are using gmail for your account you many need to enable "less secure apps" access
+If you are using gmail for your account you may need to enable "less secure apps" access

 In addition I used the following resources in my development process: